What You Need to Know About President Biden’s Student Loan Forgiveness Plan

 Future Grants and College Costs

-The Administration is pushing for community colleges to be free for people to attend and double the amount given in Pell Grants.
+The administration wants to make community college tuition-free for many students.
+It also supports doubling the amount awarded through Pell Grants.
 He is also keeping colleges and universities accountable if they raise their tuition prices.
 DOE understands that certain institutions have to charge students to attend there, but it has put forth regulations to keep those institutions accountable for keeping institution prices reasonable.

 Reforming the Current Student Loan System